dheerajchand/resume_generator/outputs/human/polling_research_redistricting/long/default_professional/dheeraj_chand_polling_research_redistricting_long_default_professional.md

 - Developed sophisticated analytical products and reports that delivered actionable insights to clients
 - Co-developed a web application to manage all aspects of survey operations, from instrument design to data collection and analysis

-### Programmer
+### Research Director
-**Lake Research Partners | Austin, TX | 2008**
+**PCCC | Washington, DC | August 2011 - August 2012**

-*Political Polling & Research*
+*Political Research & Data Analysis (FLEEM System)*

-- Designed questionnaires and analyzed data for complex market research studies across diverse industries
+- Conceived, architected, and engineered FLEEM web application using Twilio API handling tens of thousands of simultaneous phone calls using emulated predictive dialer for regulated political surveys
-- Conducted statistical modeling and analysis to address multifaceted consumer behavior questions
+- Developed IVR polling system for early quantitative research supporting Senators Martin Heinrich and Elizabeth Warren
-- Pioneered the integration of advanced mapping techniques into standard reports, including choropleths and hexagonal grid maps
+- Built comprehensive tabular and graphical reporting system with Python, GeoDjango, PostGIS, and Apache webserver

 ### Field Director
 **The Feldman Group | Austin, TX | 2011 - 2012**